01 Oct 20

 By now, you’ve all settled into your new quarantine lifestyles and self-isolation has become the ‘new normal’.
-You’ve reluctantly had to put your adventures on hold and for weeks on end you’ve been finding yourself at home – alone… or perhaps with all family members cramped into the same space, every minute of the day.
+You’ve reluctantly had to put your adventures on hold and for weeks on end you’ve been finding yourself at home – alone… or perhaps with all family members crammed into the same space, every minute of the day.

 Staring out your window, you dream of glorious hikes and endless trails.
 Not at all what you expected for 2020!